 If you don’t find a match through your network, there are several business organizations that should be able to give you a list of certified and local tax professionals.
 Look for your local Chamber of Commerce or a nearby Small Business Development Center.

-Once you found a small business accountant you can’t wait to work with, it’s time to start gathering up all the documents and other records they’ll need to prepare your taxes.
+Once you find a small business accountant you can’t wait to work with, it’s time to start gathering up all the documents and other records they’ll need to prepare your taxes.

 For small businesses and independent workers, those documents can add up quickly.
 The average employee just needs to bring the one W-2 form their employer delivered to them.
 But for the self-employed, sifting through your income, tax paid, and expenses involves quite a few more pieces of paper.